execution authorization protocol

 Signed audit trail

 Hash-chained audit log built into the engine.
-Decisions are serialized to a verifiable envelope (verifyEnvelope) with state snapshots and event sequences.
+Decisions are serialized to a verification envelope (VerificationEnvelopeV1 draft) with state snapshots and event sequences.

 Cross-language conformance